 - The first important step will be to note down your IP address.
 It is important to make sure that your device is not connected to the VPN server.
 This can be accomplished by clicking here.
 Once you get the results, note down your IP address.

-- Next, connect your device to your VPN server and confirm your IP address once more.
+- Next, connect your device to the server and confirm your IP address once more.
 This time, you should see a different IP address than the one you already noted down during the first step.
-If you get a different IP address your VPN is functioning correctly.
+If you get a different IP address then your VPN is working correctly.

 - Additionally, you can also run DNS leak tests as well.